✓ Lagt i kurven → Se kurv

 Players' responsibility — after each day of play

-• Close all ball marks/holes with your foot immediately (especially at the net and baselines)
+• Close all ball marks / holes with your foot immediately — especially at net and baselines

-• Circular dragging/drag brushing: Start at the outside, work slowly towards the middle in large circles
+• Circular dragging: Start at the outside, work slowly toward the middle in large circles

-• Extra focus on high‑wear zones: Behind the baselines, in the service boxes and mid‑court
+• Extra focus on high-wear zones: Behind baselines, service boxes and mid-court

-• 💡 Why circular dragging?
-It preserves the crossfall of the court and prevents material from building up in the middle.
-Straight back‑and‑forth dragging creates grooves and destroys drainage.
+💡 Why circular dragging?
+It preserves the crossfall and prevents material from building up in the middle.
+Straight back-and-forth dragging creates grooves and destroys drainage.

 Grounds team tasks